Learn more about Canada’s AI Global Innovation Cluster

 Scale AI is focused on industry projects that improve of supply chains via the productivity of supply chains via AI integration, generating new business opportunities and intellectual property in AI, strengthening supply chain contributors, and promoting more responsible usage of AI.

-In 2017, the Government of Canada challenged Canadian businesses of all sizes to collaborate with other innovation actors, including post-secondary and research institutions, to propose bold and ambitious strategies that would transform regional economies and develop job-creating superclusters of innovation, like Silicon Valley.
-Scale AI is one of five innovation superclusters in Canada and the only supercluster focused solely on AI projects.
+In 2017, the Government of Canada challenged Canadian businesses of all sizes to collaborate with other innovation actors, including post-secondary and research institutions, to propose bold and ambitious strategies that would transform regional economies and develop job-creating innovation clusters, like Silicon Valley.
+Scale AI is one of five Global Innovation Clusters in Canada and the only cluster focused solely on AI projects.

 Scale AI helps generate wealth for Canada by investing in industry projects and talent programs with the aim of increasing: